 ESMAP (Energy Sector Management Assistance Program) is a program administrated by the World Bank with the goal "to increase [low- and middle-income countries] know-how and institutional capacity to achieve environmentally sustainable energy solutions for poverty reduction and economic growth."
 (ESMAP, 2015a).
 The service for ESMAP countries can be divided in two different categories.
 The first service category is Technical Assistance and Policy Advise and the second service category consists of Knowledge Products and Knowledge Exchange.
 (ESMAP, 2015a).
-The ESMAP refreshes its' business plan every third year; in the fiscal year 2014 a new plan was released with four main focus areas: Clean Energy, Energy Access, Energy Efficient Cities as well as Energy Assessment & Strategies.
-A major initiative of the Clean Energy focus area is the Renewable Energy Resource Mapping program, which performs thorough geospatial-planning and mapping in order to provide policy makers with the right information for enhancing investments into renewable energy.
-(ESMAP, 2015b) The initiative was launched in 2012 and is expected to finish in 2018 and covers twelve different low- and middle-income countries.
+The ESMAP refreshes its business plan every third year; in the fiscal year 2014 a new plan was released with four main focus areas: Clean Energy, Energy Access, Energy Efficient Cities as well as Energy Assessment & Strategies.
+A major initiative of the Clean Energy focus area is the Renewable Energy Resource Mapping program, which performs thorough geospatial-planning and mapping in order to provide to policy makers with the right information for enhancing investment opportunities into renewable energy.
+(ESMAP, 2015b) This initiative was launched in 2012 and is expected to finish in 2018 and covers twelve different low- and middle-income countries.
 The countries were mapped along different kinds of renewable energies, namely Solar, Wind, Small-Hydro and Biomass.
-A compilation of all the countries with their according mapped renewable energy can be found in figure 6.
+A compilation of all the countries with their respective mapped renewable energy can be found in figure 6.